abilandz/PH8124/Lecture_11/Lecture_11.md

  return 0;
 }
 ```
-We now time its execution in the same way:
+We now time its execution in the same way (in the timing also the overhead from compilation is accounted for!):

 ```bash
 time root -l -b -q f1_random_compiled.C++